-4 Ways To Save Money At Starbucks That You Should Try Immediately
+4 Ways You Could Be Saving Money At Starbucks & Should Try Immediately

 If your spending habits are anything like mine, there's a good chance that you spend a little too much moolah on food and coffee.
 (Mostly coffee, if we're being honest.)
 It really is a serious problem, and although I've tried to make pacts with myself to spend less on caffeine, Starbucks is the scene of many of my spending crimes.
 But to help all of us out a little, I've compiled a helpful list of four ways to save money at Starbucks.
 Trust me: You (and especially your bank account) will thank me later.